- This event has passed.

 Young people are not only the primary constituents of colleges and universities—they are also the generation that will inherit the pressing sustainability and social justice challenges of our time.
 But what do today’s youth actually want?
 How do they perceive these issues?
 And what do they believe it will take to create meaningful progress?

-This webinar explores answers to those questions through findings from two national polls conducted by Sacred Heart University (SHU) in 2024 and 2025.
-These surveys give voice to U.S. youth (ages 15–29) and reveal how their perspectives are already shaping SHU’s curriculum—such as the First-Year Writing Seminar—and informing the development of the new Institute for Sustainability and Social Justice (ISSJ).
+This webinar explores answers to those questions by sharing findings from a series of national polls conducted in 2024 and 2025 by Sacred Heart University (SHU).
+The 2026 poll is underway.
+These surveys give voice to U.S. youth (ages 15–29) and reveal how their perspectives are already shaping SHU’s curriculum, such as the First-Year Writing Seminar, and informed the development of the new Institute for Sustainability and Social Justice (ISSJ) – now the Laudato Sí Office of Sustainability and Social Justice.
 Participants will be invited to consider how these insights might be applied across their own institutions.

 The first report, Distress and Desires—United States Youth on Sustainability, Social Justice, Climate Change, and the Role of Higher Education (released September 25, 2024), highlights several themes: